NPR Frequently Asked Questions

 From the total available sand resource in Moreton Bay of about 3,770 million cubic metres, the Government has decided that over the next 20 years it will support extraction of up to 40 million cubic metres (less than 1.1 per cent of the total sand resource) of sand for development of Australia TradeCoast projects, including the expansion of Brisbane Airport and the Port of Brisbane.
 The Study concluded that environmental impacts from sand extraction in the Bay were considered to be of a relatively minor and temporary nature.
 The Government’s study was supplemented by further studies undertaken by BAC for the New Parallel Runway, which was approved by the Australian Government in September 2007.

-What does this first phase of works include?
+What did this first phase of works include?

-The Civil Works that commenced in 2012 included the construction of major new drainage and construction access, associated vegetation clearing, and minor work to Runway 14/32 (the smaller cross runway).
+The Civil Works commenced in 2012 and included the construction of major new drainage and construction access, associated vegetation clearing, and minor work to Runway 14/32 (the smaller cross runway).

 Is there someone I can contact if I have any questions or concerns about construction of the New Parallel Runway?

-BAC encourages the community to contact the 1800 737 075 number if any construction-related issues arise and these will be addressed as a priority.
+BAC encourages the community to contact us on 1800 737 075 or firstname.lastname@example.org if any construction-related issues arise and these will be addressed as a priority.